IAHispano/Applio-Docs/rvc/train/training-a-model.md

 1. Open Applio and start by naming your model.

-2. Click "Refresh Dataset List" in the interface.
+2. Click `Refresh Dataset List` in the interface.

 3. Select the folder you created in Step 1.

-4. Execute the "Process Data" step and continue until you see the "End Preprocess" output message.
+4. Execute the `Process Data` step and continue until you see the `End Preprocess` output message.

 ### Step 3: Feature Extraction

 1. Choose the desired feature extraction method that suits your needs.

-2. Execute the "Extract Features" step.
+2. Execute the `Extract Features` step.

-3. Wait for the "All-Feature-Done" message to confirm the completion of feature extraction.
+3. Wait for the `All-Feature-Done` message to confirm the completion of feature extraction.

 ### Step 4: Model Training